elusivecodes/fQuery/docs/QuerySet.md

 **Slide In**

-Add a slide in animation to the queue for each node.
+Add a slide in animation to the default queue for each node.

 - `options` is an object containing properties to define how the animation should be handled.
     - `direction` is a string or function that returns either "*top*", "*right*", "*bottom*" or "*left*" indicating the direction to drop from, and will default to "*top*".